janestreet/spawn/README.md

 `Unix.create_process` in `spawn-lib/bench`.
 If you don't trust `vfork`, you can set the environment variable `SPAWN_USE_FORK` to make Spawn use `fork` instead.

+## Portability

+Spawn is expected to be fully portable.
+However, so far it has only been tested on Linux, OSX and Windows.